espterm/espterm-firmware/README.md

 - To resize the screen, send `\e]W<rows>;<cols>\a` (it's an OSC code, terminated by ST).

 - Buttons pressed in the browser UI send ASCII codes 1..5.
-Mouse clicks also send events to the server, but currently don't generate any output in the terminal, I still hadn't decided on the best encoding.
+Mouse clicks are sent as `\e[<row>;<col>M`.

-- By tapping the header on the terminal page, you'll open the WiFi config page.
-It's in essence the esphttpd's wifi config page, but re-styled and much improved.
-You can set AP SSID, channel, see the IP address etc right there.
+- There's a built-in WiFi config page and a Help page with a list of all supported ANSI sequences etc.

 ## Development